railroadmedia/ecommerce/README.md

 Delete a product that it's not connected to orders or discounts and return a JsonResponse.

+Only users with 'delete.product' ability can delete products.

 Throw
 - NotFoundException if the product not exist or the user have not rights to delete the product
 - NotAllowedException if the product it's connected to orders or discounts